ken-oS9m4Tq1/ethertron/README.md

 ```

-When obtaining a private key from a file, the script will ignore any whitespace.
-The `0x` header is optional.
+When obtaining a private key from a file, the program will ignore any whitespace.
+Including a `0x` header is optional.

 In addition to a password, an account can optionally be secured with an arbitrary keyfile that acts as a second authentication factor.
 The password and keyfile are combined to form a composite passcode which is then sent to a key derivation function.
 An account secured with a keyfile will be inaccessible if the keyfile is lost.
 To specify a keyfile, use the `--keyfile` option: